robinagandhi/CYBR4360-8366/firewall-concepts.md

 ```bash
 telnet <Ubuntu_IP>
 ```
-(The connection will fail — that is expected.)
+(The connection will fail, that is expected.)

 On Ubuntu, view the kernel log to see the logged attempt:
 ```bash